libp2p/specs/secio/README.md

-Each peer will decrypt the message body and validate the HMAC signature, comparing the decrypted output to the nonce recieved in the initial `Proposal` message.
+Each peer will decrypt the message body and validate the HMAC signature, comparing the decrypted output to the nonce recieved in the initial `Propose` message.
 If either peer is unable to validate the initial packet against the known nonce, they must abort the connection.

 If both peers successfully validate the initial packet, the secure channel has